 B.F.A., 1993, San Francisco Art Institute

-I find myself researching and contemplating the roles that nature played in ancient mythologies, and how we yearn for connections to nature in our own lives.
-Later on, my creative interpretations will gradually, or suddenly, evolve.
+I find myself researching and contemplating the roles that nature has played in ancient mythologies, and how we all yearn for connection to nature.
+Out of these studies, and while listening to music, I find myself motivated to make art.

-My encaustic mixed media is made with pigmented beeswax, oil paint, colored pencils (occassional found objects, such as bones, leaves, insect wings), and/or pastels, usually on birch panels.
-Although I often make a sketch or study--particularly for figurative and portrait work--it all comes into being through process.
-Often an element of chance leads me in a direction different than what I had originally intended.
+My wax encaustic mixed media works combine pigmented beeswax, oil paint, colored pencils, pen and ink, found objects (bones, leaves, insect wings), and/or pastels, on wood panel supports.
+Often I will make a sketch or study, particularly for figurative and portrait work, but the rest comes into being through process.
+At times an element of chance will lead me in a direction quite different than what I had originally intended.
 This is both terrifying and exciting.

-The Sacred Grove series, using photographs I took while in Ireland, Wales, Scotland, and England, of certain trees and Celtic ruins, like the Celtic Knots, is on hold for now.
-All are centered upon the symbolism of ancient Celtic tree-worship, invoking the spirit of Taliesin, the Sacred Grove, or Goddess worship.
-For example, Urania, Brizo of Delos, got its title from The White Goddess.
+My Sacred Grove Series uses photographs I took of certain trees and Celtic ruins during travels in Ireland, Wales, Scotland, and England.
+Like the Celtic Knots, it is centered upon the symbolism of ancient Celtic tree-worship, invoking the spirit of Taliesin, the Sacred Grove, the "roebuck in the thicket."
+Urania, Brizo of Delos, got its title from The White Goddess.

-*With all due respect, I am not involved in nature-magick, aka "Wicca."
-Attraction to my Celtic ancestry began for me at age ten, when I first switched on FM radio, surfing stations until I was captured by the voice of Tommy Makem singing live with the Clancy Brothers, playing The Wind That Shakes The Barley and The Connemara Lullaby (www.rhapsody.com).
-See S Page's music comments on statement page.
+*With all due respect, I am not really interested in the practices or results of nature-magick, or Wicca; I am satisfied with a certain amount of mystery in my life.
+But a recognition of my Celtic ancestry actually began for me at age ten, when I first switched on FM radio, surfing stations until I was captivated by the voice of Tommy Makem as he was singing live with the Clancy Brothers, performing The Wind That Shakes The Barley and The Connemara Lullaby.
+Both songs, so heartbreakingly wistful and melancholic, seemed to call up a deep sense of familiarity in my blood.
+(Also read S Page's music comments.)

-Robert McNamara writes, "Suantrai is the Gaelic word for "Lullaby".
-I first came across this beautiful melody in a recording by the Irish a capella group, "Anuna", who incidentally get their name from the Gaelic "An Uaithne", which is the collective name of the three ancient types of Irish music: Suantrai (lullaby), Geantrai (happy song), and Goltrai (lament)."
+Robert McNamara writes, "Suantrai is the Gaelic word for lullaby...[such a] beautiful melody can be heard in a recording by the Irish a capella group, "Anuna."
+Their name derives from the Gaelic "An Uaithne", which is the collective name of the three ancient types of Irish music: Suantrai (lullaby), Geantrai (happy song), and Goltrai (lament)."